imjoy-team/imjoy-elfinder/README.md

 ## What is elFinder

-elFinder is a Open-source file manager for web, written in JavaScript using jQuery and jQuery UI, [the project](https://github.com/Studio-42/elfinder) is maintained by [Studio 42](https://github.com/Studio-42).
+elFinder is an Open-source file manager for the web, written in JavaScript using jQuery and jQuery UI, [the project](https://github.com/Studio-42/elfinder) is maintained by [Studio 42](https://github.com/Studio-42).

 ## Installation